Madi people: Islam

-The majority of the Madi are now Christians, while some are Muslim.
-Most Christian Ma'di are Catholics with some Anglicans.
+The majority of the Madi people in Uganda are now Christians, while a small number are Muslim.
+Those in South Sudan are mostly Christians or follow traditional religions.
+Most Christian Ma'di are Roman Catholics with a small percentage who are Anglicans.
 However a plethora of new churches are springing up daily in the area.
+According to the 2002 Census of Uganda, 87.9% of Madi are Roman Catholic, 5.9% are Anglican, 4.1% are Muslim, 1% are Pentecostal and 0.6% follow other religions.

-There is also a sizeable Moslem community, mostly of Nubi (in Uganda), especially in trading areas like Adjumani, Dzaipi and Nimule.
+There is also a sizeable Muslim community, mostly of Nubi (in Uganda), especially in trading areas like Adjumani, Dzaipi and Nimule.
 See Juma Oris and Moses Ali.
 However, even the so-called 'people of the books' often revert to traditional beliefs and practices at traumatic moments.
 In addition some modern people continue to believe in traditional African religions.